flowfree/speech-to-text/backend/README.md

 ## Run the development server

-1. Generate the SSL certificates for the local dev server using [mkcert](https://github.com/FiloSottile/mkcert) by following the guide.
-We will assume that you have generated both the certificate named `localhost.pem` and the key file named `localhost-key.pem`
+1. Generate the SSL certificates for the local dev server using [mkcert](https://github.com/FiloSottile/mkcert) by following the instructions on the Github page.
+The rest of the steps will assume that you already have the certificate named `localhost.pem` and the key file named `localhost-key.pem`

 1. Change your current working directory to the backend code: